wp-plugins/name-directory/readme.txt

 7. Dutch view of the 'edit name' form

 == Changelog ==

+= 1.3 =
+* Name lists can now have multiple columns at the frontend
+* Added css in a seperate file
+* Added database upgrade module

 = 1.2.1 =
 * Plugin url's are now compatible with third party SEO modules